dense-analysis/pricewarp/README.md

 some_database=# GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO some_user;
 ```

-Your `.env` file should look like so.
+Your `.env` file should look like so:

 ```
 DEBUG=true